Garlic Mustard

 Propagation & Vectors of Spread

-Garlic Mustard reproduces by seed.
-Each plant can produce upwards of 500 seeds, which remain viable in the soil for more than 5 years.
+Garlic Mustard reproduces by seed and can also re-sprout from its root crown.
+Each plant can produce upwards of 500 seeds, which remain viable in the soil for 5-10 years.
 Garlic Mustard can also self-pollinate.

-Garlic Mustard seeds are commonly dispersed by animals, water, and humans, as its seeds stick to boots, clothing or fur.
+Animals, water, and humans commonly disperse Garlic Mustard seeds, as seeds stick to boots, clothing or fur.
 The seeds’ ability to survive in the soil for several years also aids in the plant’s dispersal.

 Ecological and Economic Impacts